 • The #MeToo movement has repeatedly proven, female professionals leave toxic situations and entire industries without first securing other opportunities (see the Dallas Mavericks).

-• Approximately 34.2 million Americans have provided unpaid care to an adult age 50 or older in the prior 12 months.
+• Approximately 34.2 million Americans have provided unpaid care to an adult age 50 or older.
 The caregiver split: 60 percent female, 40 percent male.

 Jeff Luttrell, Senior Director of Talent Acquisition at Alorica, said, “We do not screen anyone out with a gap—it is just something we ask additional questions about.”
 What if you don’t get the opportunity to explain it in a first interview?
 “I don’t like candidates to address the gap on a resume.
 They may mention it in a cover letter or explain it further such as just recently returned from military service and looking for employment again,” noted Luttrell.
 Jason Brevard, an experienced engineering recruiter for the chemical industry at Professional Outlook, agrees that a simple line item explaining the gap of employment is all that’s necessary.